 Our first festival in Port Perry on June 20, 2015: The team proudly display their bronze medals in the women’s “C” division.

 Now, several years later, we can reflect on our accomplishments.
 We have won medals within our division at several festivals, our numbers continue to grow, and we are recognized as an integral component of the sport and fitness scene in the Haliburton Highlands.

-This Spring (2017), Minden Curling Club has given us the use of their indoor facility to clean, repair and prep the ‘Foo’ for yet another great summer of Dragon Boating!
+In the Spring of 2017, Minden Curling Club gave us the use of their indoor facility to clean, repair and prep the ‘Foo’ for yet another great summer of Dragon Boating!

-….. and we’re not finished yet; with the help of our newest supporter, TechnicalitiesPlus we are introducing our new website this season!
+….. and we weren’t finished there; with the help of our newest supporter, TechnicalitiesPlus we introduced our new website in 2017!

 We would like to say a very big THANKS to the many people in our community, both members and non-members, who have supported and who continue to support, Haliburton Highlands Paddlers.